Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 the hidden corners of this very famous yet

 We left Balos in the afternoon.
 While walking uphill, towards the car, under the sun, we understood while many prefer the boat...

 But still, it's not so terrible, and there are also mules for rent.
 We reached Falasarna before sunset.
-Here we found a huge beach,
+Here we found a huge quiet beach

 In the following days, this kind of room and

-price would prove to be the norm for Crete, despite the
+price would prove to be the norm during our holiday in Crete, despite the

 last-second organization and the peak season.

-passing near protruding rocks and deep valleys, we arrived at Elafonisi, a famous and inevitable beach
+The day after we arrived at Elafonisi, a famous beach

 destination in Crete.

-Crete.
-The beach was touristy and crowded, but it was sufficinet to walk for a few hundred meters along the sandy peninsula
+As always during our journey in Crete, the beach was touristy and crowded, but it was sufficient to walk for a few hundred meters along the sandy peninsula

 to find beautiful, secluded bays with crystalline waters.